facebook

 How to go further than the basics

-If you're already offering hybrid, here’s how to elevate your flexibility offering:
+If you're already offering hybrid roles, here’s how to elevate your flexibility offering:

 • Introduce wellbeing allowances or mental health days